 Alexia studied business and management in France after which she completed a Master of Science in International Accounting and Finance at the London School of Economics and Political Science.

 Before joining NICE, Alexia was a director with Deloitte where she advised a range of clients in the healthcare and life science industries on policy and strategy development as well as programme implementation.

-Catherine joined NICE in 2007.
-As acting director of business planning and resources, Catherine is responsible for NICE's business planning process and corporate services including finance, human resources, corporate governance and estates and facilities.
+Jennifer joined NICE in 2020 and is its Chief Financial Officer.
+She is responsible for NICE's strategy, transformation programme, and corporate services including finance, human resources, corporate governance and estates and facilities.

 Director of Communications

 Jane joined NICE in 2008 and is responsible for the delivery of our strategic communications.
 Jane graduated from the University of New Brunswick in Canada with a BA Honours degree in political science.
 She subsequently obtained an MA and completed a graduate journalism programme at Carleton University in Ottawa.